 At that point, I realised the idea of having less thinking no longer made any sense.
 If I had less thinking, I would actually hear LESS!
 I thought, why on earth would I want to end up like a doormat?

 I felt a huge relief, because I didn’t realise that my efforts to have less thinking in my life IS my thinking!!!

-At last, the real work can start because I have finally found some genuine traction, rather than wheelspin.
-I have a way to think about this that felt meaningful and had some common sense built-in.
-I knew if I were to continue exploring in this direction, I would find some nice surprises.
+At last, the real work could start because Syd’s quote gave me some genuine traction, rather than wheelspin.
+I now had a way to think about this that felt meaningful and had some common sense built-in.
+I knew if I were to continue exploring in this direction, there would be some nice surprises in store for me.
 And that’s exactly what happened.